 That’s up to you.
 If it rains outside, and you’re outside, I’ll be outside.
 I’ve never had a client have their outdoor ceremony in the actual rain before, but if you brave it, I’ll brave it.

-When it’s pouring rain you are limited with what you can do.
+When it’s pouring rain you are limited in what you can do.
 My photography equipment is waterproof, but that doesn’t mean that it’s a great idea to stand in a pouring storm with it unprotected.
 Also, rain obscures vision.
 There will be lines of raindrops across your faces, potentially obscuring you entirely if it’s raining too hard.

 But if you’re out there?
 I’m out there.

 Have you ever worked at my wedding site before?
 If not, do you plan to check it out in advance?